 Taxis or Uber are other options to get 20Mission Cerveza from your location in the metro area.
 Just provide the driver the address below.

 Address: Calle 16 # 43F-66, El Pobaldo, Medellín

 Phone: (+57) 4 204 1960

 Hours: Tuesday to Thursday: 5 pm to midnight, Friday and Saturday: 5 pm to 2 am, Sunday and Monday: closed.

 20Mission Cerveza is a hidden gem of a brewery, hiding out in a nondescript warehouse down the alleyways of barrio Manila.
 But it’s a very nice place with a brewery, bar, restaurant and space for events that we expect will be popular.

-For our February 2019 Medellin Guru meetup we are meeting at 20Mission Cerveza, which is Medellín’s newest brewery located in El Poblado with lots of space for our meetup including a large bar and high tables for mingling.
+For our May 2019 Medellin Guru meetup we are meeting at 20Mission Cerveza, which is a large brewery located in El Poblado with lots of space for our meetup including a large bar and high tables for mingling.

 Join us and meet other expats in the city while trying out the six craft beers brewed here, unique cocktails and good food including what some expats have called the “best ribs in Medellín”.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.